Leave of Absence Assistance

 Prepare for your return to work:

-Your Leave Administrator will reach out 1-2 weeks prior to your planned return to confirm your return.
+Your leave specialist will contact you one to two weeks before your planned return to confirm your return.

-Update your Leave Administrator if your planned return date changes so that they can notify your supervisor and HR Lead.
+Update your leave specialist if your planned return date changes so they can notify your supervisor and HR staff.

-Work with your Leave Administrator to ensure you have the right accommodations when returning from your leave.
+Work with your leave specialist to ensure you have the right accommodations when you return.